How Much Can I Claim For A Fatal Car Accident?

 - Driving while talking on a mobile phone or listening to the radio.

 - Intercepting the path of another vehicle.

-The UK Road Safety Act of 2006 confirms that the above situations are the cause of a majority of fatal road accidents.
-You may review this resource to understand the traffic circumstances in which most of these accidents take place.
-The act also talks about what is involved in claiming compensation for death by careless driving, though this process can be clarified with a legal consultation, should you prefer.
+The Road Safety Act 2006 also talks about what is involved in claiming compensation for death by careless driving, though this process can be clarified with legal consultation, should you prefer.

 Fatal road accidents, as stated above, can also occur as the result of dangerous driving.
 According to Section 1 of the UK Road Traffic Act 1988, examples of dangerous driving can include:

 - Racing or driving above the legal speed limit.

 - Driving through red lights or ignoring traffic signals.

 - Driving while reading, listening to the radio, or talking on the phone.

 Many of the above situations bear some correspondence to those listed in the careless driving section.
 Dangerous driving, however, indicates “willful or negligent” driving while under the influence of drugs, alcohol, or both.
 In these cases, the “criminal behaviour” of the driver causing death can be brought to light during a court case.